Critics of Missouri abortion law sue over referendum failure

 No Bans on Choice Committee and the American Civil Liberties Union sought to put the law on the 2020 ballot in hopes that voters would overturn it.
 The measure bans abortions at or after eight weeks of pregnancy, with exceptions for medical emergencies but not for rape or incest.

 But they ran out of time to gather enough signatures to put the law on holding pending a public vote.
 It’s slated to take effect on Aug.
-28.
+28, although a federal judge on Monday will weigh whether to pause the law as another lawsuit against it plays out in court.

 Attorneys for those who sued put the blame on Republican Secretary of State Jay Ashcroft.
 They claim Ashcroft dragged his feet in processing the referendum petition, leaving them with only two weeks to gather 100,000 signatures.